lorentzo/IntroductionToComputerGraphics/projects/renderer_rasterization/readme.md

 1. Getting familiar with 3D interactive library
 2. Understanding 3D scene elements: objects, lights and cameras in practice
-3. Foundations of interaction
+3. Foundations of interaction and animation

 ## Deliverables

-1. JavaScript, HTML and CSS code needed for running the project
+1. JavaScript, HTML and CSS code needed for running the project as well as used objects and 3D modeling tool projects (if objects have been created using those).
-2. Documentation explaining what has been done and how, accompanied with images
+2. Documentation explaining what has been done and how, accompanied with resulting images
-3. Upload your code, documentation and results on Git host: GitHub, GitLab, BitBucket, etc. Write readme for how to run the code.
+3. Upload your code, documentation and results on any Git host: GitHub, GitLab, BitBucket, etc. Write readme for how to run the code.
-4. Share the link of Git host at latest on 8.4.2022.
+4. Share the link of Git host at latest on 8.4.2023.

-## Tasks
+## Tasks and grading

 1. Getting familiar with three.js
-2. More interesting objects
-3. Ehnacing lights
-4. Adding rendering loop
+2. Adding rendering loop
-5. Interaction
+3. Interaction
+4. More interesting objects
-6. Adding environment (Optional)
+5. Adding environment (Optional)
-7. Animated objects (Optional)
+6. Animated objects (Optional)
-8. Instancing (Optional)
+7. Instancing (Optional)
-9. Post processing (Optional)
+8. Post processing (Optional)

+Grading:
+* Required tasks (TODO) must be solved and in total result in 75 points.
+* Optional tasks (TODO) are optional and each bring 25 points.
+These tasks are for those who want to do more and/or have more project points.
+* Maximum number of points is 100

+## Project tasks

-### Getting familiar with three.js
+### 1. Getting familiar with three.js

-Threejs defines `Scene` which contains all that we can see.
+Three.js defines `Scene` which contains all that we can see.
 It defines `world space` coordinate system.
 Adding objects to `scene` creates a `scene graph`.
 * `Scene` object: https://threejs.org/docs/#api/en/scenes/Scene

 To view scene from particular position Threejs defines `Camera`, specifically, `PerspectiveCamera` object.